Omniplex Cinemas

-Omniplex Cinemas is a cinema chain in Ireland set up in 1991.
+Omniplex Holdings Unlimited Company (trading as Omniplex Cinemas) is an Irish cinema chain which started in the Republic of Ireland in 1991.
+Following this they expanded to Derry, Northern Ireland in 1993.
+In late 2023, it entered the markets in England and Scotland by acquiring the former Empire Cinemas after their bankruptcy.

 It is operated by Paul Anderson.
-It operates cinemas throughout Ireland.
+It operates cinemas throughout Ireland and the United Kingdom.
 In 2013, Omniplex began a €14.5m investment and renovation in a number of its cinemas including the rolling out across Ireland of its large screen format OmniplexMAXX.

-Omniplex owns 34 cinemas, with 20 cinemas in the Republic of Ireland and 15 cinemas in Northern Ireland.
+Omniplex owns 44 cinemas, with 22 cinemas in the Republic of Ireland and 22 cinemas in the United Kingdom.

-Company history
+History

 The Anderson family have a long history in the film and cinema business dating back to 1948 when Kevin Anderson (Paul Anderson's father now retired) first started a film distribution business.
 The first films acquired were The Hills of Donegal and The Rose of Tralee, which were distributed to cinemas across Ireland.

-The first cinema was purchased in Lucan in 1955, where company Chairman and Managing Director Paul Anderson started working at 8 years old before officially entering the business at 18.
+The first cinema was purchased in Lucan in 1955.
 The Andersons continued to acquire, redevelop and sell cinemas across Ireland over the subsequent decades.
 Their biggest acquisition came when they bought the Rank Cinemas portfolio in 1988, which included Dublin's flagship Savoy cinema and The Screen cinema, which the Andersons jointly owned as part of the Dublin Cinema Group until 2013.

-The origins of Omniplex lie with the evolution of multiplex cinemas in the early 1990s.
 The first cinema to be branded an Omniplex was in Santry (now IMC).
-Since then Omniplex have expanded in both the Republic of Ireland and Northern Ireland, there are 23 Omniplex cinemas currently operating.
+Since then, Omniplex has expanded in both the Republic of Ireland and Northern Ireland.
 This includes the 13 screen Cork Omniplex which opened in 2005 and the Rathmines Omniplex which completed in 2014 following a 15-year campaign to open cinemas in The Swan SC, which the Andersons acquired in 1999.

 The company announced the acquisition of the Quayside cinema in Balbriggan, which was bought from NAMA and refurbished at a cost of €1.5m.

-As well as screening films Omniplex cinemas also show live events that are broadcast from around the world.
+As well as screening films, Omniplex cinemas also show live events that are broadcast from around the world.
 This includes weekly live show from New York's Met Opera, The Bolshoi Ballet and music concerts.

 Omniplex are reported to sell 5.5m cinema tickets per year.